iiska/middleman-webp/README.md

 # Middleman::Webp

-Middleman extensions that generates WebP versions of each image used in site during build.
+This is [Middleman][middleman] extension that generates WebP versions of each image used in site during build.

 WebP is image format developed by Google and it usually generates smaller files than regular jpeg or png formats.